duncanmalashock/json-rest-api/README.md

 # json-rest-api
-It's often that an Elm application needs to communicate with a JSON API.
-The HTTP requests and list operations involved in this communication can tend to be very similar, and writing the resulting boilerplate code, while not overly difficult, can still be time-consuming.
+It often happens that an Elm application needs to implement CRUD operations through a JSON REST API.
+The HTTP requests and list manipulation involved in this communication can tend to be very similar, and writing the resulting boilerplate code, while not overly difficult, can still be time-consuming.
 This package attempts to help out.

 **json-rest-api** provides two modules of simple helper functions:

 - `Request` - for constructing URLS, encoding resources as JSON, and sending HTTP requests.
 - `Response` - for handling responses, decoding resources, and updating a `List` of resources.

 ## Usage
 1. Define a collection of resources in your `Model` as a `RemoteData Http.Error`: